 To determine whether level of education was related to MMSE or MoCA scores, a third regression was performed.
 The results showed that level of education did not explain a significant amount of variance in MMSE or MoCA scores.
 This is likely due to the high level of education in the sample and may account for the ceiling effect seen in MMSE scores (see Figure 1).

-Participant scores were then split into three categories based on MoCA scores (See Figure 1): unimpaired (n=25) MoCA score ≥26, borderline cognitive impairment (n=14) MoCA score 23-25, and impaired (n=12) MoCA score ≤ 22.
+Participant scores were split into three categories based on MoCA scores (See Figure 1): unimpaired (n=25) MoCA score ≥26, borderline cognitive impairment (n=14) MoCA score 23-25, and impaired (n=12) MoCA score ≤ 22.
 The lower threshold of 22 was chosen based on an average of recommended thresholds from the previous literature (e.g. Damian et al., 2011; Gluhm et al., 2013; Malek-Ahmadi et al., 2015).
 This analysis was not performed on MMSE results due to the ceiling effect seen in these scores.

 *** FIGURE ONE ABOUT HERE PLEASE***